Hits Radio Manchester: Technical

 The station broadcasts on the analogue frequency 103 FM via a transmitter at Saddleworth, from where broadcasting commenced upon the launch of Piccadilly Radio on 2 April 1974.

 The DAB signal is broadcast from transmitters located at Winter Hill and City Tower, Manchester on the CE Manchester multiplex.
 With the addition of Sutton Common, near Macclesfield, the DAB signal has a reliable coverage area that includes Greater Manchester, South Lancashire, most of Cheshire, parts of North East Wales and Merseyside, with much better reception than the FM frequency can provide as 103.0 suffers from co-channel interference from other stations on nearby frequencies.

 In May 2016, two additional digital transmitters were launched at Littleborough and Saddleworth.

 Programming

-All programming is produced and broadcast from Bauer's Manchester studios.
+Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

 Hits Radio UK opts out from Manchester's local service for national news bulletins, traffic updates, relevant information and advertising on its national DAB and TV platforms.

 News

-As of April 2019, Bauer's Manchester newsroom airs hourly local news bulletins on the hour from 6am-7pm on weekdays and 7am-1pm at weekends.
+Hits Radio Manchester airs hourly local news bulletins on the hour from 6am-7pm on weekdays and 7am-1pm at weekends.
 Headlines air at 30 minutes past the hour during Hits Radio Breakfast on weekdays, alongside regular traffic bulletins at breakfast and drive.

 Syndicated national bulletins from Sky News Radio in London are carried overnight.
-Bespoke networked bulletins also air on weekend afternoons, produced from Bauer's Leeds newsroom.
+Bespoke networked bulletins also air on weekend afternoons, produced from the Hits Radio Leeds newsroom.